persteenolsen/dotnet-8-mvc-auth/Readme.txt

+# dotnet-8-mvc-authentication

 ASP.NET Core Identity MVC Web Application by .NET 8 with Individual Accounts towards a SQLite Database

 Last updated:

-- 10-06-2025
+- 11-06-2025

 # Tech used for creating the Web App

-- A .NET 8 MVC Web Application
+- .NET 8 MVC Web Application
-- User Accounts
+- ASP.NET Core Identity
-- SQLite
+- SQLite as the Database
+- Entity Framework Core as ORM
+- MVC design pattern as software architecture pattern
+- Bootstrap for making the Web App mobile friendly
-- A traditional Webhotel for hosting
+- Traditional Webhotel for hosting
 - VS Code

 # Create a global json if needed